Hansard: United Kingdom

 The Hansard of today, a comprehensive account of every speech, began in 1909 when Parliament took over the publication and established its own staff of official Hansard reporters.
 At the same time, the decision was made to publish debates of the two houses in separate volumes, and to change the front cover from orange-red to light blue.
 A larger page format was introduced with new technology in 1980.

 Hansard is not a word-for-word transcript of debates in Parliament.
 Its terms of reference are those set by a House of Commons select committee in 1893, as being a report which, though not strictly verbatim, is substantially the verbatim report with repetitions and redundancies omitted and with obvious mistakes (including grammatical mistakes) corrected, but which, on the other hand, leaves out nothing that adds to the meaning of the speech or illustrates the argument.

 One instance of such an eliminated redundancy involves the calling of MPs to speak in the House of Commons.
 In that house, the Speaker must call on an MP by name before that member may speak, but Hansard makes no mention of the recognition accorded by the Speaker.
 Also, Hansard sometimes adds extraneous material to make the remarks less ambiguous.
 For example, though members refer to each other as "the hon.
 Member for Constituency Name rather than by name, Hansard adds, in parentheses, the name of the MP being referred to, the first time that MP is referred to in a speech or debate.
 When an MP simply points at another whose constituency is forgotten, Hansard identifies the individual MP.

 Any interruption to debate will be marked with the word "(Interruption)".
 This understated phrase covers a variety of situations, ranging from members laughing uproariously to the physical invasion of the chamber.
 Interjections from seated members, such as heckling during Prime Minister's Questions, are generally only included if the member who is speaking responds to the interjection.

 Hansard also publishes written answers – known as written ministerial statements – made by government ministers in response to questions formally posed by members.
 In 1839, Hansard, by order of the House of Commons, printed and published a report stating that an indecent book published by a Mr. Stockdale was circulating in Newgate Prison.
 Stockdale sued for defamation but Hansard's defence, that the statement was true, succeeded.
 On publication of a reprint, Stockdale sued again but Hansard was ordered by the House to plead that he had acted under order of the Commons and was protected by parliamentary privilege.
 In the resulting case of Stockdale v Hansard, the court found that the house held no privilege to order publication of defamatory material.
 In consequence, Parliament passed the Parliamentary Papers Act 1840 to establish privilege for publications under the house's authority.
+Between 1888–1891 and 1893–1901 Nancy Bailey was Hansard's official indexer.
+She also compiled retrospective indexes for Hansard volumes covering 1830–1890, completing this work by 1903.